AtjonTV/hisho/docs/topics/Hisho.md

 ## Supported Platforms
 Hisho officially only supports Linux on AMD64 CPUs, being build with Rust 1.73+ and musl libc.

-While Hisho tries to be platform agnostic, there is no guarantee that it works on other platforms.
+While Hisho tries to be platform-agnostic, there is no guarantee that it works on other platforms.

 ## License
 This code is licensed under the Mozilla Public License, 2.0.